x

 iii.
 Elasticity

 Titanium’s elastic performance pales in comparison to steel making it challenging to machine and produce unique pieces.
-Consequently, this greatly increases the processing cost.
+Consequently, this greatly increases the processing titanium sheet metal fabrication cost.

 iv.
 Hardness